Phase Two expands upon Phase One allowances and permits alcohol establishments to begin offering limited indoor dining.

 - Parties waiting to be seated indoors must wait outside the establishment and stay at least six (6) feet from other parties.

 - ABC licensees are required to implement a reservation system to mitigate concentrated crowding.
-Reservations may be done online, by phone, or on-site—or a combination of all three.
+Reservations may be done online, by phone, or in-person—or a combination of all three.

 - Contact information for at least one (1) person of each party should be collected to assist with contact tracing by DC Health as needed.